diezcami/hkust-isp-notes/Lecture Notes/lec-01.md

   * Was having an affair with somebody
   * The newspaper published an anonymous article about him, though it wasn't effective as social media had already spread information about him
 * The more you want to suppress the information, the more popular it becomes.
-  * There's no point in suppressing what you want to hide due to the nature of social media
+  * There's no point in suppressing what you want to hide due to the nature of social media.
-  * The leveling in the spread of information is even -people power the supply of information as opposed to news companies
+  * The leveling in the spread of information is even -people power the supply of information as opposed to news companies.

 ## Levelling Effect
 * Produces a more open and non-hierarchical society